A complete list of all the martial arts weapons

 B

-• Beidao – A modern southern chinese saber (dao) with a blade vaguely similar to the butterfly sword (and to the Nandao); commonly used in contemporary wushu practice
+• Beidao – A modern southern Chinese saber (dao) with a blade vaguely similar to the butterfly sword (and to the Nandao); commonly used in contemporary wushu practice

 • Bo – A wooden staff of about 180cm (used in Okinawa); it is held with two hands and has a relatively long-range